-The YIMBY acronym stands for "Yes, In My Backyard."
+The yimby acronym stands for "Yes, In My Backyard."
+Usually it's written in all capital letters.
 Obviously this makes no sense at all unless you have been following its opposite, the NIMBY trend (Not In My Back Yard) that has become so marked in conversations about LULUs (locally undesirable land uses) around the U.S. OK, we promise not to introduce any more of the silly acronyms now in use.

 We would be the first to say that some neighbor outcries against landfills, nightclubs, poorly designed housing developments, big box stores, fast food drive-throughs, or asphalt plants are well justified, even though proponents of the project would call their opposition NIMBYs (what the people involved are called).

 Unfortunately in many places, a NIMBY reaction has extended to anything that would increase housing density, which means number of housing units per acre, and housing affordability.
 Single-family homeowners routinely oppose construction of apartments and condominiums, or even two-family dwellings, nearby.

 Sometimes the opposition is more subtle, such as when neighbors come out in force to oppose a housing development for vague reasons that all translate to opposition to a lower income group occupying the same neighborhood.

 The budding YIMBY movement, if we could call it that, may embrace a wide array of land uses that the YIMBYs would like to support in their neighborhoods.

 Certainly there is no cohesive definition as yet as to what YIMBY really means.
 We will zero in one topic discussed among the groups in vanguard cities for progressivism that self-style as YIMBY groups.
 Our purpose here is not to track the entire trend, but rather to use the concept as a lever for talking about something that really needs to happen quickly in the U.S. if we are to do our part toward alleviating the impacts of climate change.